 You should create a donor profile for each of the four major types of planned gifts.
 This will help your organization decide which gift types to spend the most resources on promoting to your planned giving prospects.

 - Age: Planned giving donors and people who make wills tend to be a little older.
-People aged 44 and older represent more than 75% of the wills made on FreeWill.
-People aged 45 to 64 make the most bequests (25% of all bequests), though those aged 54 to 84 give 27% of all bequest dollars.
+People aged 44 and older represent more than 69% of the wills made on FreeWill.
+People aged 45 to 64 make the most bequests (39% of all bequests) and commit the most bequest dollars (40% of total commitments).

-- Gender: Men are less likely than women to make wills (45%) and bequests (46%) overall.
-However, the dollar value of their bequests is higher, making up 60% of all bequest value.
+- Gender: Men are less likely than women to make wills (43% of all wills created).
+However, the dollar value of their bequests is higher at roughly $64,250.

 - Marital status: People who are single, divorced, or widowed, are far more likely to make a bequest.
 They made up over half of all bequests on FreeWill, but only represented 41% of all willmakers.